heatherzurek/wanderlist/README.md

 | User can select items they would like on their custom list | Tent | √ Tent |
 | User can add personal items to the pre-populated list | Sunglasses | Sunglasses is added to the Summer, Desert checklist |

-## Known Bugs

-_No known bugs, please contact us via the contact form if you find any issues._

 ## Support and contact details